 It’s not all doom and gloom.
 The effects of plastics on our health will be dose dependent and there are many ways in which we can reduce our exposure to microplastics and the toxic chemicals they’re made from;

 - Avoid eating hot food and drinking hot liquids from plastic; reheat your leftovers on a plate or in a glass container (our Eco Stows are great for this!) and invest in a good quality reusable and plastic free coffee cup for your take-away morning beverage.

 - When shopping for clothes and linen check the labels and try to avoid materials like polyester, rayon, nylon and acrylic which all contain plastic microfibres.
 Look out for planet friendly options like Hemp.

-- Forget cleaning with plastic sponges and microfiber cloths that can contain microplastics, opt for natural materials like Cotton Dishcloths, Hemp Tea Towels and Cellulose Sponges.
+- Forget cleaning with plastic sponges and microfiber cloths that can contain microplastics, opt for natural materials like Eco Dish Brush, Hemp Tea Towels and Cellulose Sponges.

 - Say goodbye to buying water in plastic bottles - which can contain microplastics - and invest in a quality, plastic-free reusable water bottle that you can refill.
 Our Insulated Water Bottles don’t contain any plastic whatsoever (yay!)